Kumar-Abhijeet/IPL-data-Visualization/README.md

-# IPL-data-Visualization
+# IPL Data Visualization
+### By Abhijeet Kumar

 This project offers IPL data visualizations, analyzing toss decisions, match outcomes, biggest wins, and boundary trends.
 It highlights key insights on team performance, venue-specific outcomes, and home vs away win percentages, providing a detailed view of IPL trends and statistics across seasons.
 Here’s a revised **README** with specific data and percentages from your IPL Data Visualization project:

----

-# IPL Data Visualization
-### By Abhijeet Kumar

-This project analyzes Indian Premier League (IPL) statistics using data visualization techniques.
-The analysis covers match outcomes, toss decisions, team performances, and boundary trends, highlighting how various factors affect match results across different IPL seasons.

 ## Table of Contents:
 1. [Project Overview](#project-overview)